Seven Weeks and Counting… What Now?

 Can you believe it?
-We are now in the seventh week of the semester!!
+We are now in the seventh week of the semester!
 The transition to college can sometimes be challenging.
-Our goal at the Center for Academic Success (CAS) is to help your son or daughter have an enriched and successful experience and assist you in finding the balance between guiding your student and supporting their independence.
-Please visit our Parent’s Page for additional information (http://success.gatech.edu/parent-guide ).
+Our goal at the Center for Academic Success (CAS) is to help your student have an enriched and successful experience, and assist you in finding the balance between guiding your student and supporting their independence.
+Please visit success.gatech.edu/parent-guide for additional information.

-It’s officially feedback time – Midterm Progress Reports.
-If students are enrolled in 1000/2000-level courses, grades are now available to help them assess their progress.
-The information is timed so that there is still time left in the semester to make adjustments, if needed.
-These grades are meant to advise the student and his or her academic advisor, and will not contribute to a student’s GPA or show up on a transcript.
-Progress report options are S (Satisfactory) or U (Unsatisfactory, performance level of D or lower) and should be based on the completion of at least one graded assignment.
+It is officially feedback time – Midterm Progress Reports.
+If your student is enrolled in 1000- and 2000-level courses, grades are now available to help assess their progress.
+The information is timed so that there is still time left in the semester to make adjustments if needed.
+These grades are meant to advise the student and their academic advisor, but do not contribute to a student’s GPA or show up on a transcript.
+Progress report options are S (Satisfactory) or U (Unsatisfactory, indicating a performance level of D or lower) and should be based on the completion of at least one graded assignment.

 Do something with this information.
 Students who would like to do better are encouraged to contact the Center for Academic Success (success.gatech.edu) to find out what they can do to improve their performance.
 Connecting with a tutor or academic coach, visiting a professor or TA during office hours, or participating in a workshop or study group can help students turn a rough start into a successful finish.